-An international order based on effective multilateralism
+[An international order based on effective multilateralism]

 The European Council welcomed the report of the United Nations Secretary-General's High Level Panel on Threats, Challenges and Change, in particular the comprehensive approach to collective security.
-The European Council urged UN member states to commit themselves to the reform process and called for decisions on reforms at the High Level Summit in September 2005.
-The follow up to the European Security Strategy regarding effective multilateralism and a rule based international order, as requested by the European Council in June, should aim at supporting the efforts of the UN Secretary-General in this respect.
+The European Council urged UN member states to commit themselves to the reform process [and called for decisions on reforms at the High Level Summit in September 2005].
+The follow-up to the European Security Strategy regarding effective multilateralism and a rule-based international order, as requested by the European Council in June, should aim at supporting the efforts of the UN Secretary-General in this respect.
+The EU is firmly determined to play a major role within the UN.

-The European Council welcomed the decision to appoint an EU Special/Personal Representative on Human Rights as a contribution to the coherence and continuity of the EU human rights policy.
-It called for further implementation of its decision in December 2003 to establish an EU Human Rights Agency which can play a role in monitoring the human rights situation within the EU.
+[The European Council welcomed the decision to appoint a Personal Representative of the SG/HR on Human Rights as a contribution to the coherence and continuity of the EU Human Rights policy].
+It called for further implementation of the agreement by the representatives of the Member States meeting within the European Council of December 2003 to establish an EU Human Rights Agency which will play a major role in enhancing the coherence and consistency of the EU Human Rights policy.

-Working with partners
+[Working with partners]

-The European Council underlined that a strong transatlantic partnership was crucial to address the key threats and challenges of our time and looked forward in this respect to President Bush's forthcoming visit to Europe.
+The European Council underlined its commitment to strengthening the strategic dialogue with its transatlantic partners with a view to formulating joint approaches.
+For well over 60 years, the transatlantic partnership together with European integration has been a leading force for peace and prosperity.
+Today, both Europe and America face new threats and challenges.
+Against this background, the European Council recalled that, as stated in the European Security Strategy, the transatlantic partnership is irreplaceable.
+The European Council looked forward in this respect to President Bush's forthcoming visit to Europe.
 It welcomed the initiative of a yearly Justice and Home Affairs ministerial troika with the US and the broad participation of the stakeholders on both sides of the ocean in the consultations on the further deepening of transatlantic economic relations.

 The importance the EU and Russia attach to their strategic partnership, based on common values and shared interests, was underlined at the latest EU-Russia Summit.
-Considerable progress was made on the creation of the four Common Spaces and the European Council looked forward to adopting a comprehensive package of roadmaps at the next EU-Russia Summit in Moscow in May 2005.
+Considerable progress was made on the creation of the four Common Spaces and the European Council looked forward to adopting a comprehensive and balanced package of roadmaps, preferably at the next EU-Russia Summit in Moscow in May 2005.
 In parallel, work on the implementation of elements on which agreement has been reached provisionally should start as early as possible.

 The European Council welcomed the outcome of the Summit meetings with ASEM, the Republic of Korea, India and China, which broadened and deepened the relationships with the Asian partners.
 It invited the Council and the Commission to initiate the development of the Action Plan with India to be endorsed at the 6th EU-India Summit in New Delhi in 2005 and to further explore the feasibility of a new EU-China framework agreement and possible cooperation with China on issues such as re-admission and market economy status.
-The European Council also called on the Council and the Commission to intensify the cooperation with Indonesia in fields like counter-terrorism, interfaith dialogue, reforms and sustainable development.
+The European Council also called on the Council and the Commission to intensify the cooperation with Indonesia including in the fields of counter-terrorism, interfaith dialogue, reforms and sustainable development.